ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

   statistics, plotting, saving) and lists every CSV or figure written so you can verify the run immediately.
 - `figures/` - paired boxplots plus mean+/-SEM charts (SVG and 300 dpi PNG)
   using Arial fonts so the annotations remain editable in Illustrator.
+Each plot overlays the per-image data points on top of the boxplot so the distribution is visible.
 - To build a new analysis, copy the template described in [`ihc_analyses/README.md`](./ihc_analyses/README.md) and register it in `ihc_analyses/__init__.py`.